fractal-n/face-detector-api/README.md

 ## About

 This is the backend server for face-detector app.
+Go to [face-detector](https://github.com/fractal-n/face-detector) repo for more details.

 ## Tech stack